WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 ### Step 1: Add an _Edit_ button

-We can't have an *Edit* form without an *Edit* Button, so let's start by adding one to our `PagesList` component:
+We can't have an *Edit* form without an *Edit* button, so let's start by adding one to our `PagesList` component:

 ```js
 import { Button } from '@wordpress/components';